 363 E. 76th St., nr.
 First Ave. ; 646-234-8927; funicostudios.com

 Gabrielle Plucknette Photography

 Plucknette’s candid documentary-style pictures are a natural offshoot of her years of experience working as a photo editor at newspapers and magazines (including New York).
-For one upstate wedding in the Catskills for a couple who loved hiking, Plucknette borrowed a golf cart and drove the bride and groom to a lookout point overlooking a valley.
-From $2,900.
+For the Catskills wedding of a couple who loved hiking, Plucknette borrowed a golf cart and drove the bride and groom to a lookout point above a valley.
+From $2,700.